2026 Social Security COLA March Projection Dips After Inflation Slows

 The average Social Security monthly check for retired workers was $1,978.77 in January of 2025, according to the Social Security Administration's (SSA) Monthly Statistical Snapshot.
 Using that amount for illustrative purposes, a COLA of 2.2% would result in an average monthly increase of $43.53 or an annual average increase of $522.36.

-Social Security beneficiaries are in a something of a catch-22 situation; there is only a big COLA when inflation is high, but low inflation, which is good for fixed incomes, means a low COLA.
+Social Security beneficiaries are in a catch-22 situation; there is only a big COLA when inflation is high, but low inflation, which is good for fixed incomes, means a low COLA.
 Fortunately, for Social Security beneficiaries that are struggling to make ends meet, there is some relief when the COLA is too low to cover the rise in Medicare Part B premiums.

 The "hold harmless provision."
 A special rule called the “hold harmless provision” protects Social Security benefit payments from decreasing due to an increase in the Medicare Part B premium.
 The Part B premium for 2025 is $185, which is $10.30 higher than the 2024 premium.